Bast24/MVA_convex/README.md

-# MVA_convex
+# MVA Convex Optimization 2019
-MVA course "Convex Optimization" homeworks
+Homeworks for the MVA course "Convex Optimization" at ENS Paris.